 Our manufacturing facility have been accredited with management system certificate for compliance with FSSC 22000 which is valid until August 29, 2025.
 Further our key products have received FSSAI approval which is valid until October 14, 2024.
 We have also obtained other certificates in respect of our products such as Halal India Certificate, Kosher Certificate Jerusalem, BIS certificate for skimmed milk powder, amongst others.
-For details please refer the chapter titled "Government and Other Statutory Approvals" on page 196 of the DRHP.
+For details please refer the chapter titled "Government and Other Statutory Approvals" on page 197 of the DRHP.
 These certifications are typically valid for a period of one to three years from the date of decision with surveillance audits conducted once a year, wherever required.
-Receipt of certifications and accreditations under the standards of quality is important for the success and wide acceptability of our products and also required to be maintained under certain purchasing orders with our customers for specific products.
+Receipt of certifications and accreditations under the standards of quality is important for the success and wide acceptability of our products.
 If we fail to comply with the requirements for applicable quality standards, or if we are otherwise unable to obtain or renew such quality accreditations in the future, our customers might not be in a position to provide us with further business or we may be subject to further audit requirements and approvals from customers, which we might not get in a timely manner, or at all, our business and prospects may be adversely affected.